Investigating random drops in keyword rankings is just part of the SEO trade.

 Evan mentioned that Python may be the ideal solution for solving my SEO investigation needs.

-Why Python Is Relevant to SEO
+How is Python Relevant to SEO?

-Python is an incredibly powerful programing language that can do just about anything.
+As many SEO professionals have learned in recent years, Python is an incredibly powerful programing language that can do just about anything.
 One of the more common uses for Python is automating daily monotonous tasks.

 One of the coolest things about Python is that there are several different ways to accomplish the same task.
 However, this also adds a new level of difficulty.